aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 6. **Will the dataset be updated (e.g. to correct labeling errors, add new instances, delete instances)?** If so, please describe how often, by whom, and how updates will be communicated to users (e.g. mailing list, GitHub)?

-	The Company dataset is updated monthhly.
-Every releases goes through a testing framework, where comparisons on every component of the data against the latest release is done to ensure that every change is as expected according to the new sources and code changes.
+	The Company dataset is updated monthly.
+Every releases goes through a testing framework, where comparisons on every component of the data against the latest release is done to ensure that every change is as expected according to the new sources and code changes.[16]

  	An online [changelog](https://docs.peopledatalabs.com/changelog) reflects data updates.
 Further, while deploying an update, PDL APIs typically experience a few minutes of downtime.
 This is notified to all API customers with an active email a week in advance.